tbondois/odoo-ripcord/README.md

 Ripoo is a PHP7 XML-RPC client for [Odoo][1].

-Fork of [robroypt/odoo-client][2], a version of [by DarkaOnline][5], the library used in the [Odoo Web Service API documentation for PHP][6].
+Fork of [robroypt/odoo-client][2], using [darkaonline/ripcord][5], the library used in the [Odoo Web Service API documentation for PHP][6].

 ## Supported versions

-This library should work with at least Odoo 8.0 and 11.0.
+This library should work with all versions of Odoo, at least from 8.0 to 11.0.
 It can be used in all PHP frameworks, like Symfony, Laravel or Magento2.
 If you find any incompatibilities, please create an issue or submit a pull request.

 ## Installation